codebeltnet/minver-calculate/README.md

 Uses the the [MinVer tool](https://github.com/codebeltnet/dotnet-tool-install-minver) to calculate the version of your projects.

+Aside outputting the calculated version, this action also provides a `MINVERVERSIONOVERRIDE` environment variable that can be used as part of your current job (typically build).

 > This action is part of the Codebelt ecosystem and ensures a consistent way of:
 >
 > - Defining your CI/CD pipeline